wildanadt/ocypus-a40-digital-linux/README.md

 ## ⚠️ Important Disclaimers

 - **Hardware Compatibility**: This project was created and tested specifically with the **Ocypus Iota A40** cooler only
-- **Limited Testing**: The driver has only been tested on the author's specific hardware configuration
+- **Limited Testing**: The driver has only been tested on a specific hardware configuration
 - **Hardware Detection**: The device appears in `lsusb` as:
   ```
   ID 1a2c:434d China Resource Semico Co., Ltd USB Gaming Keyboard